I finally understand now what my mother meant when she said to me every year, “You don’t have to give me anything for Mother’s Day.”

 Last week, I told my 7-year-old son Noah that we’d be having a special lunch guest coming over.

 Our lunch guest—we’ll call her Amanda, is also an expat from the States.
 She’s been living in Belgium just over 3 years, and also happens to be a former co-worker of mine.

-Noah’s met Amanda before, but only once.
+Noah’s met Amanda before, but only once and too briefly.

 “But I wanted it to be just you and me.”
 He usually loves having company over, so he was clearly feeling conflicted.

 I answered, “But it will be you and me.
 We’ll wake up and you’ll make me my usual Mother’s Day cereal for breakfast!”

 This seemed to comfort him a bit.
 He asked, “Are you excited for it?”